-Check-in was efficient, albeit impersonal, and started at the hotel’s office at Ao Po Marina.
+Check-in was efficient, albeit impersonal, and started at the resort’s office at Ao Po Marina.

 After the speedboat transfer we were escorted into the Santhiya’s reception area where, cold drink in hand, the hard-sell by the spa staff started.
 A captive audience, we could but listen.

-The accommodation at the Santhiya Resort & Spa is the jewel in its slightly tarnished crown.
+The accommodation at the Santhiya Koh Yao Yai Resort is the jewel in its slightly tarnished crown.
 Designed in traditional Thai style, and housed in steep-roofed pavilions, the rooms are constructed from teak wood.

 The room’s elegant, traditional, hand-carved furniture is made from the same wood.
 This uniquely Thai aesthetic is echoed throughout the resort.